Patient Grant application

 Guidelines for applicants

-As we have a limited amount of funding available in the year 2021, funds will be allocated monthly within budget.
+In 2023 we have had more applications than in previous years.
+From September we have a limited amount of funding remaining, so our remaining budget will be allocated weekly, until we can secure additional funds.
+We will prioritise and award grants to people who have been diagnosed with primary lung cancer which is currently at stage 4, sometimes called metastatic lung cancer.
 We cannot cover costs of items that can be funded via social, health or other statutory services such as occupational therapy equipment.

-Each application is individually assessed on its own merits and all information provided will be fully considered (please see Terms and Conditions).
+Each application is assessed individually and all information provided will be fully considered (please see Terms and Conditions).

 Terms and Conditions